 During the interviews, collect relevant data such as names, ages, and genders of family members, including extended family.
 Additionally, inquire about marriages, divorces, adoptions, and other significant relationship details.
 Gathering information about family health history, cultural background, and any existing challenges or traumas can further enrich the genogram.

-Creating the Genogram: Making Family Connections Visual
+Creating the Social Work Genogram: Making Family Connections Visual

 Choose a Format/Template